QuentinBultinck/RetroAchievements/RAscripts/PS2/Darkwatch_Subset_MultiCoop/Readme.md

 Any achievement that requires completing a Chapter from start to finish in a single session will only unlock if both players meet the following criteria:

-### Participation Requirements:
+> ### Participation Requirements:
 > #### No Inactivity Over 30 Seconds
 > - Each player must remain active—if any player goes 30 consecutive in-game seconds without input, achievements for the current Chapter will be disabled.
-(All inputs are checked except Start/Select.)
+All inputs are checked except Start/Select.
+This timer is halted during cinematics and when an in-game menu is displayed.
 >
 > #### Minimum Gameplay Input Count (30–100)
 > - Players must provide a minimum number of valid gameplay inputs (depending on Chapter length).
 Analog sticks and Start/Select are excluded to prevent idle movements from counting.
+This is only counted when in-game, thus not when any in-game menu is displayed or a cinematic is active.
 >
 > #### Combat Participation
 > - 5–10% of Total Kills: Each player must contribute at least a small share of the total kills.
 > - 10–50 Shots Fired: A basic level of offensive engagement is required.
 > - 5–10% Accuracy: Encourages players to aim and not fire randomly.
 >
 > The exact values for each requirement scale based on Chapter length—longer Chapters demand slightly more input and involvement.

 ### Why Is This System in Place?

-This participation check exists to prevent "freeloading"—where one player does all the work while the other remains idle.
+This participation check exists to prevent "*freeloading*"—where one player does all the work while the other remains idle.
 Since RetroAchievements has specific guidelines for multiplayer subsets, active participation from all players is a requirement to ensure the integrity of the achievement.

 This system ensures that achievements are earned cooperatively, reflecting the effort of both players working as a team.